goodreasonai/nichey/docs/examples/README.md

 # Examples

-This folder contains code examples of how to use GRWiki.
+This folder contains code examples of how to use Nichey.

 ## Contents